 About the project...

 Not only is this office building a Net Zero Energy building, but it also meets Passive House standards.
-Through blower door tests and thermographic analyses, our office has an air tightness of .6 air changes per hour.
-Meanwhile, the energy code requires a maximum of 3.0 air changes per hour.
+Through use of early blower door tests and thermographic analyses, our building was able to achieve an air tightness of 0.6 air changes per hour (5 times better than required by current energy code).

 Green Building and Cognitive Function